maoueh/nugrant/README.md

     ```

 This script will simply delegates to the `vagrant user env`
+command and pass all arguments it receives to it.
+The
+magic happens because the command `vagrant user env` outputs
-command.
-This command will then output the various export
+the various export commands to the standard output.
-commands the create the environment variables.

-You then simply do the command to make environment variables
-built from your parameters into your env:
+By sourcing the simple delegating bash script, the parameters
+seen by Nugrant will be available in your environment:

-    . nugrant2env <options>
+    . nugrant2env

 By default, export commands are generated.
-To generate the
+But you can pass
+some options to the `nugrant2env` script, For example, to
-unset ones, simply add `--unset`, or simply `-u`
+generate the unset ones, add `--unset` (or simply `-u`).

     . nugrant2env --unset

+For a list of options, see the help of the command delegated
+to:

+    vagrant user env -h

 ##### Method #2

+Use the command to generate a base script in the current
-Generates a script that you will then source.
-To achieve this,
+directory that you will then source:
-simply issue:

     vagrant user env -s

-This will generate a script called `nugrant2env.sh` into your
+This will generate a script called `nugrant2env.sh` into the
 current directory.
 You then simply source this script:

     . nugrant2env.sh

+Using vagrant user env -s -u will instead generate the bash
+script that will unset the enviornment variables.
+Don't forget
+to source it to unset variables.

 ## Contributing